box-builder/box/docs/verbs.md

 ## run

-run runs a command and saves the layer.
+run runs a command provided as a string, and saves the layer.

 It respects user and workdir, but not entrypoint and command.
 It does this so it can respect the values provided in the script instead of what was